SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "DNS Exfiltration and Tunneling Tools Execution"

+    Well-known DNS exfiltration tools execution

+    - **Effort:** intermediate

 ??? abstract "DNS Tunnel Technique From MuddyWater"

     Detecting DNS Tunnel Activity For Muddywater intrusion set.
 This is the loading of a specific DLL from an Excel macro which is detected.

     - **Effort:** elementary

+??? abstract "Data Compressed With Rar"

+    An adversary may compress data in order to make it portable and minimize the amount of data sent over the network, this could be done the popular rar command line program.

+    - **Effort:** master

+??? abstract "Data Compressed With Rar With Password"

+    An adversary may compress data in order to make it portable and minimize the amount of data sent over the network, this could be done the popular rar command line program.
+This is a more specific one for rar where the arguments allow to encrypt both file data and headers with a given password.

+    - **Effort:** intermediate

+??? abstract "Debugging Software Deactivation"

+    Deactivation of some debugging softwares using taskkill command.
+It was observed being used by Ransomware operators.

+    - **Effort:** elementary

 ??? abstract "Default Encoding To UTF-8 PowerShell"

     Detects PowerShell encoding to UTF-8, which is used by Sliver implants.
 The command line just sets the default encoding to UTF-8 in PowerShell.

+    - **Effort:** advanced

+??? abstract "Disable Task Manager Through Registry Key"

+    Detects commands used to disable the Windows Task Manager by modifying the proper registry key in order to impair security tools.
+This technique is used by the Agent Tesla RAT, among others.

+    - **Effort:** elementary

+??? abstract "Disabled IE Security Features"

+    Detects from the command lines or the registry, changes that indicate unwanted modifications to registry keys that disable important Internet Explorer security features.
+This has been used by attackers during Operation Ke3chang.

     - **Effort:** advanced